 Where It Is

-The Houston Livestock Show and Rodeo are located at NRG Park, near the Kirby exit off of the 610 South Loop, and just off of the METRORail Red Line train.
+The Houston Livestock Show and Rodeo is located at NRG Park, near the Kirby exit off of the 610 South Loop and along the METRORail Red Line train.

 Getting to the park is fairly straightforward, but you'll want to budget plenty of time to navigate traffic, find a parking space and get inside.